 Make the dough for the malfatti.
 Heat two tablespoons of butter in a skillet and cook the shallots over medium heat until translucent.
 Add the spinach in batches and cook until wilted.
 Take all of the spinach and shallot mixture and place in the center of a towel.
 Squeeze out all of the liquid in the spinach and add the spinach to a mixing bowl.
 Mix in the ricotta, locatelli, eggs, flour, salt, white pepper and nutmeg.
 Chill in the fridge while you make the bolognese.

 In a pressure cooker, melt the butter with the olive oil.
 Add the pancetta and sauté until it starts to crisp up.
 Add the ground beef and cook until barely pink.
 Mix in the onions, celery, carrots and garlic and cook until fragrant.
-Add the milk, tomatoes, nutmeg, bay leaves, salt, pepper and parmesan rind and stir.
+Add the white wine and cook until liquid mostly evaporates.
+Mix in the bay leaves, salt, pepper, and nutmeg to incorporate.
+Add the milk and let it bubble away until the liquid mostly evaporates again.
+Lastly, add the tomatoes and parmesan rind and stir.
 Lock the lid on the pressure cooker and bring to high pressure.
 Cook for 20-25 minutes on high, and then let the pressure subside naturally.

 Now make the malfatti.
 Line a cookie sheet with parchment and flour well.
 Make a mound of extra flour on a plate to roll the malfatti in.
 The trick with these guys is to make sure that they are coated in plenty of flour – otherwise, they will fall apart when cooked.
 Flour your hands and roll balls out of two to three tablespoons of the filling.
 Roll the balls in the flour and place on the cookie sheet.
 Continue until you use up all of the filling and place pan in the fridge.
 Save the plate of flour.